 The xd:component name is the same as the spirit:component name, and each xd:parameter name must be a parameter name for the IP.
-If you right-click on the block in IP integrator, choose Edit IP Meta Data to access the IP Customization Parameters and view the correct names.
+To view the parameter names in IP Integrator, right-click on the block and select Edit IP Meta Data to access the IP Customization Parameters.